 This pattern has lagged into this week, as a storm system developing over the Central Plains states again drags cold air into the Northern 1/3 of the USA and eventually the Ohio and Mississippi River Valley.
 Minneapolis, in fact, has seen temperatures below normal averages in 13 of the last 14 days!
 The well-established pattern is finally forecast to become more transient, as a ridge retrogrades from the Eastern Pacific westward into the Central Pacific.

-We’re sorry.
-This post is restricted to members who have registered for Zone Forecasts.
+We’re sorry!
+The rest of this post is restricted to members who have registered for our Agriculture or Energy Products.

 Agriculture and Energy members gain access to detailed daily briefings, 24/7 support, videos, weekly outlooks, seasonal outlooks, and consultation.